micmejia/bible-dump/AMPC/James/Jas 1.md

-External [^e]religious worship [[^f]religion as it is expressed in outward acts] that is pure and unblemished in the sight of God the Father is this: to visit _and_ help _and_ care for the orphans and widows in their affliction _and_ need, and to keep oneself unspotted _and_ uncontaminated from the world.
+External religious worship [religion as it is expressed in outward acts] that is pure and unblemished in the sight of God the Father is this: to visit _and_ help _and_ care for the orphans and widows in their affliction _and_ need, and to keep oneself unspotted _and_ uncontaminated from the world.